Paradise Season 2: Who Can We Trust? And Other Big Mysteries — Join TVLine's In-Depth, Ongoing Investigation

 And if so, Might Alex be a project instead of a person, then?
 That would jive with the other part of Sinatra's conversation with Carmen, in which the housekeeper mentions that "the power problem has been resolved" and that "they" don't have an estimate, "but she is getting closer."

 "She" as in the way you talk about ships?
 "She" as in a person?
-Log your guesses in the comments!
+Who knows?!

 What's the deal with Link?